ags799/ags799.github.io/_posts/2020-06-06-less-than-obvious-rust.md

 > objects...in the sense that they combine data and behavior.

+# Only Certain Traits can be Trait Objects
+In order to be a _trait object_, a trait must be _object-safe_.
+In order to be _object-safe_, all methods of the trait must:
+- not return `Self`
+- have no generic type parameters

 # &Trait, Box&lt;Trait&gt;, impl Trait, and dyn Trait
 First, see the heading "What is a Trait Object?".